jlursenbach/CSUF-CPSC-375-Data-Science-Notes/README.md

 ### What is not allowed:
 No blank tests, test answers, or completed homework should be added to this repository.
+Uploading projects as examples and records of work should be ok and is encouraged
-Projects should be ok if they are creative works and not something that can have answers copy/pasted.
+if they are creative works and not something that can have answers copy/pasted.
 Blank homework assignments are fine.
 While I hope this can be a resource for myself and others, that resource should and will adhere to strict academic integrity.